 Cost: No direct financial support for fellows is available.
 Fellows do not pay fees or tuition.
 Travel and materials for training will be reimbursed by receipt submission to Cornell University accounting services.
 Training and travel is made possible by a grant from Maddie’s Fund®.

-- Attend a four-day fellowship training camp on the Cornell Campus from Thursday 9/28 10am, to Sunday 10/1 at noon.
+- Attend a four-day fellowship training camp on the Cornell Campus.
 This experience is a requirement of the fellowship.

-- Attend an initial online meeting of 2-hour duration (computer with camera required) in the third week of September 2017.
+- Attend an initial online meeting of 2-hour duration (computer with camera required) in the third week.
 Exact date and time to be decided.

 - Attend fellowship group calls/ online meetings twice monthly(1 hour/each)